GENERAL POLICIES OF PROJECT SELECTION AND CLASSIFICATION

 Mexico Projects Hub seeks to include the most important infrastructure and energy projects in Mexico that require the participation of the private sector that the federal or state governments want to disclose.
 However, the inclusion of all projects is not guaranteed.

 3 INCLUSION AND REMOVAL OF PROJECTS.
-The projects are reviewed by a working group formed by executives of the BANOBRAS Deputy General Directorate for Planning, who review the consistency of the information for the inclusion in or removal from Mexico Projects Hub.
+The projects are reviewed by a working group formed by executives of the the BANOBRAS Sustainable Planning and Strategy Unit, who review the consistency of the information for the inclusion in or removal from Mexico Projects Hub.
 Some of the projects removed from the platform may be developed under some other scheme; however, they no longer represent a concrete investment opportunity for long-term private equity or debt.

 Those state or municipal projects that have federal funds or that require a federal authorization, should be delivered to Mexico Projects Hub through the corresponding federal government entities or agencies.